rosette-api/java/publish/README.md

   To publish, run `mvn clean install` then navigate to the target/github-publish directory.
   If you have never published to npm before, run `npm adduser` and put in the credentials when prompted.
   Then run `npm publish` which will publish to npm.
-  Then run `npm pack` which will create a `.tgz` file in the target/github-publish directory.
+  Then run `npm install` to install the dependencies, then `npm pack` which will create a `.tgz` file in the target/github-publish directory.
-  In the browser, go to the github site and click "releases" then "Draft a new release".
-Tag it with the version and any notes, then at the bottom click "add binaries" and add the `.tgz` file then "Publish Release".
+  Navigate back to the ws-client-bindings/publish directory and run `npm install` then `node github-release.js` and enter the information at the prompts to create a release and publish the `.tgz` as an asset to github.

 Step 5: update features and functions slate source with new example code
 ------------------------------------------------------------------------